Palace of Queluz: National Monument

-The gardens at the Palace of Queluz are littered with fountains, statues, and sculptures.

 In the 21st century, the palace gardens, once an irrigated oasis in the centre of parched farmland, are bounded by the Radial de Sintra motorway which feeds traffic towards Lisbon and away from Sintra.
 However, transportation and tourism have been important infrastructural catalysts for the palace's maintenance and management.

 Since 1940, it has been open to the public as a museum.
 It houses much of the former royal collection, including furniture, Arraiolos carpets, paintings, and Chinese and European ceramics and porcelain.

 The town square that the palace faces, Largo do Palácio de Queluz, remains relatively unaltered since the 18th century.
 The large houses, once the homes of courtiers, and the former Royal Guard quarters with its campanile are still clustered around the palace.

 In latter years, the town of Queluz has expanded considerably to become one of the suburbs of Lisbon.
 The Palace of Queluz is one of the most notable public landmarks in the Lisbon metropolitan area.